miphnoel/Capebook/docs/README.md

 ## Minimum Viable Product

-MaskNook is a web application inspired by Facebook built using Ruby on Rails and React/Redux.
+Capebook is a web application inspired by Facebook built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and baller CSS styling: